BBBase-EHeresy/PPPub/docs/forces_of_evil/azogs_legion.md

 - **Morgul Arrows (PASSIVE)**

-Any model that suffers a Wound from a model with this special rule’s shooting attacks, and isn’t slain, must roll a D6 at the start of each subsequent turn.
+Any model that suffers a Wound from a model with this special rule's shooting attacks, and isn't slain, must roll a D6 at the start of each subsequent turn.
 On the roll of a 1, that model suffers a Wound.

 </div>